 Landlords must comply with a few steps before they can legally evict a tenant:

 FIRST, landlords must serve a 14-day notice, which the tenant must respond to, or the landlord can proceed with the eviction process.
-When the tenant responds to the landlord, it stops the eviction clock while the they go through the process.

 SECOND, the landlord cannot evict the tenant if the tenant complies with the legal steps, meaning they 1) Respond to the landlord’s 14-day notice, 2) They agree to go through mediation, and 3) They comply with a reasonable payment plan that is initiated by the landlord.